-Salinities in Bridgwater Bay showed a marked decline since 2003 reflecting the recent low levels of rainfall.
-The long-term trend, also shown on Fig 1b shows no significant change.
+The salinity of 33 ppt in September 2006 was the highest ever recorded at Hinkley Point and reflected the low river flow rates during the 2006 drought.
+Salinities in Bridgwater Bay continue to show a decline since 2003 reflecting the gradual increase in average rainfall.
+The long-term trend, also shown on Fig 1b, shows a small downward trend.